 In some cases, potato plants can survive a hard frost.
 A hard frost means temperatures less than 28 degrees Fahrenheit (-2 degrees Celsius).

 It is important to remember that freezing refers to temperature, and frost refers to visible frost on the ground or plants.
-It is possible to get freezing temperatures without visible frost, or a frost without freezing temperatures.
+It is possible to see both of the following situations: